Ryan-Zayne/shopping-list-app/README.md

-# Shopping List SPA
+# Shopping List SPA - With LocalStorage Sync feature
 ### With Create, Read, Update and Delete  functionality

 This is a project I built for the purpose of learning and understanding the inner workings of react and its hooks which, in the case the one I used mainly in here is the useState hook.